 In November, I explored the southern part of Taiwan with Andreu.
-We had a great time riding around in motorbike, visited some national parks, tried different Taiwanese foods in the night markets and drank lots of milk tea.
+We had a great time riding around on a motorbike, visited some national parks, tried different Taiwanese foods in the night markets, and drank lots of milk tea.

 In December, Andreu’s colleague got married in Malolos.
 He flew to the country to attend the wedding.
 I promised him I will show him around when he comes here.
 Clark had been our base during his stay here and so the closest places that I could take him are Zambales and Bataan.
 I also made him try some Filipino dishes.
 He used to make comments about Filipinos putting cheese on ensaymada so I made him try ensaymada from a local bakeshop.
 I told him only the fancy bakeshops like Goldilocks and Red Ribbon put cheese but I found out even local bakeshops do that now.

 I published more posts on my blog than in the previous years.

 In 2019 I made it a point to be active on my blog.
 I have read a lot of articles about people monetizing their blog through affiliate marketing.
 To be able to do that though you need to have lots of content.
 That is what I was trying to achieve so I made it a point to publish two posts per week.
 I even sought Andreu’s help in achieving this goal.
 I was able to do it in the first month after I set my goal, but after that, I got so busy that I was not able to keep up with my schedule.
 That left me with owing Andreu a lot of cheesecake.